gguillotte/mdsrd5/README.md

 -   CSS adjustments to font embedding and tables.

-#### Known issues
+#### Known issues (since resolved)

--   The single-page HTML document's length causes problems on some mobile browsers, especially on resource-limited devices.
-As an alternative, try the epub version, which has the same content and formatting, is styled for vertical page orientations, and is handled better by epub readers than the single-page document by browsers.
+-   Due to a processing issue, the list of miscellaneous creatures was included multiple times.
--   The document width expands to fit tables on narrow viewports, forcing users to scroll to reach the return-to-top button.
+-   The document width expanded to fit tables on narrow viewports, forcing users to scroll to reach the return-to-top button.
--   There are no links.
--   Most references to spells and magic items aren't yet properly italicized.
--   Tables are mostly HTML instead of Markdown in this repo, due to the strenuous use of multi-line content in the source material's tables.
-The Markdown file in this repo is generated from a copy that uses Pandoc's `multiline_tables` extension.
-Once all content is incorporated and organized, I'll add those source files to this repo.
--   PDF output uses `wktohtml` for now, preventing font embedding and leading to some awkward heading breaks.

 ### 0.2.1 (2016-01-19)